Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Choosing a Date and Visiting Sites

-First the date, then the location?
-Or rather the location, then the date?
-It goes hand in hand if you are flexible with your wedding date.
+First, the date, then the location?
+Or rather, the location, then the date?
+Flexibility with your wedding date goes hand in hand.

 If you are looking for the perfect venue in a competitive market, you may need to compromise on the exact date of your wedding.

-Take into account seasons (weather, holidays) and also your wedding style.
+Consider seasons (weather, holidays) and your wedding style.
 For example, will it be indoors or outdoors?
 How will the venue accommodate that?

 Research and book your wedding vendors

-Get involved in finding and hiring an officiant, florist, music for ceremony & reception, photographer, videographer, wedding planner, etc.
+Get involved in finding and hiring an officiant, florist, music for the ceremony and reception, photographer, videographer, wedding planner, etc.

 Gathering prices from several vendors in each category is inevitable to compare costs and get a clear picture.

 Remember, you can negotiate with wedding vendors for special discounts under certain conditions.
-For example, this can apply when booking vendors that are available on short notice or when it’s off-season.
+This can apply when booking vendors on short notice or during the off-season.

-Visit several venues before choosing which one would work best for your dream day.
+Visit several venues before choosing which would work best for your dream day.

 Co-Create your gift registry

-As soon-to-be weds, creating a gift registry for your wedding celebration is fun since you get to decide together what items will be included in your new home.
+As soon-to-be weds, creating a gift registry for your wedding celebration is fun since you can decide what items will be included in your new home.

-Prioritize which items you would like first and enlist the use of a gift registry website that allows guests from anywhere in the world to contribute while still giving you complete control over what they buy for you!
+Prioritize which items you would like first and enlist a gift registry website that allows guests from anywhere in the world to contribute while giving you complete control over what they buy for you!

 Have fun with it!